ruby/ruby/doc/yjit/yjit.md

 ### Other Statistics

-If you compile Ruby with `RUBY_DEBUG` and/or `YJIT_STATS` defined and run with `--yjit --yjit-stats`, YJIT will track and return performance statistics in `RubyVM::YJIT.runtime_stats`.
+If you configure with --enable-yjit=dev or --enable-yjit=stats and run with `--yjit --yjit-stats`, YJIT will track and return performance statistics in `RubyVM::YJIT.runtime_stats`.

+You will get a much more limited set of statistics with YJIT enabled but not in dev or stats configuration.

 ```rb
 $ RUBYOPT="--yjit --yjit-stats" irb